BlindAssist/blindassist-ios/README.md

 and translating the inference results to sentences which will be spoken out loud by tts (text to speech).

-Currently BlindAssist uses CoreML.
+Currently BlindAssist uses CoreML and ARKit.
 You can run the `download_model.sh` script to get the prebuilt model.

 The source of the model can be found here: